 22. Buy From the Pro Desk for Deeper Discounts

 The Home Depot Pro Desk primarily deals with professional contractors, but it’s willing to make an exception for high-rolling DIYers too.

 If your purchase list adds up to more than $1,500, you qualify for Home Depot’s Volume Pricing Program, which promises up to 30% off materials and supplies.

-Technically, you need to join the free Pro Xtras club to get the discount, but it’s often possible to work out a one-time deal with whoever’s on staff at the Pro Desk.
+Technically, you need to join the free Pro Xtras club to get the discount, but it’s often possible to work out a one-time deal with whomever’s on staff at the Pro Desk.